 The timescale for abiogenesis is bounded above by T_abio ≤ n_{1/2} · ⌈log₂(N/8)⌉, a logarithmic bound from the half-life of the defect complexity budget.

-Biology High impact frontier problem Origin of Life Book VI
+Life High impact frontier problem Origin of Life Book VI

 Overview

 VI.T45 proves a timescale bound for abiogenesis: the number of steps required for the Distinction+SelfDesc attractor to be reached is at most n_{1/2} · ⌈log₂(N/T)⌉, where n_{1/2} is the half-life of the complexity budget C(n), N is the initial complexity, and T = 8 is the Distinction threshold.
-The logarithmic scaling means abiogenesis can occur on geological (rather than astronomical) timescales for any reasonably complex prebiotic system, resolving the apparent timescale paradox.
+The logarithmic scaling means abiogenesis can occur on geological (rather than astronomical) timescales for any reasonably complex prebiotic system, addressing the apparent timescale paradox.

 Detail